-Our spring sale has arrived!
-We have discounted over 150 items, all starting at $9.99.
-Hurry before the sale ends next Friday, May 10th!
+We are having a Labour Day live auction sale in our eBay store.
+We have discounted 500 items, all starting at $9.99.
+Hurry before the sale ends next Monday, September 9th.
+Happy bidding!